matter-labs/era-compiler-solidity/docs/src/04-standard-json.md

       // -z: all optimizations for deployment cost
       // Default: 3.
       "mode": "3",
-      // Optional, *zksolc*: Re-run the compilation with "mode": "z" if the compilation with "mode": "3" fails due to EraVM bytecode size limit.
+      // Optional, zksolc: Re-run the compilation with "mode": "z" if the compilation with "mode": "3" fails due to EraVM bytecode size limit.
       // Used on a per-contract basis and applied automatically, so some contracts will end up compiled with "mode": "3", and others with "mode": "z".
       // Default: false.
       "fallbackToOptimizingForSize": false